PubHubs/PubHubs/docs/deploy/hub/README.md

 > These settings are important for Hub Owners

 Hub Owner will make a contract with Central Platform by providing their information such as Hub Name, Hub Description and Redirection URI by email.
 This will allow Central Platform to issue a confidential file to the Hub Owner.
+> We also provide a docker compose file in `/docs/deploy/`.
+Please note that the docker compose file might be outdated and we advise not to use it rather follow docker steps mentioned in this guide.

 <img src=../../pictures/key-exchange.png alt="drawing" width="3000"/>